UPTAC-KomSai-v2/ISKOLMATE/README.md

 ## Environment Setup

+Install git if you don't have it yet.
+If you are on windows you can do so via [git-scm.com](https://git-scm.com/downloads/win).

 Visit [php.new](https://php.new/) and select your specific operating system.

 Follow the instructions on the site to install everything needed for Laravel development.